Perfect YouTube Core Web Vitals

 Fix the YouTube Core Web Vitals!

 We are going to fix the Core Web Vitals by creating a placeholder for the image.
 During page load the placeholder will be loaded.
 Only when we actually need the YouTube video will we change the placeholder for the actual video.
+This is called the facade pattern: show a lightweight stand-in first, load the heavy third-party resource only on interaction.
+The same technique works for Google Maps and chat widgets.

 Step 1: Download the placeholder image

 Downloading the placeholder image is real easy.
 Look at the url for the YouTube video.
-For this example we will use This url: https://www.youtube.com/watch?v=Oxv6IRcuNaI
+For this example we will use this url: https://www.youtube.com/watch?v=Oxv6IRcuNaI

 As you might notice there is a variable in the url: 'Oxv6IRcuNaI'.
 Copy that variable and paste it into the default image location for any YouTube video https://i.ytimg.com/vi_webp/Oxv6IRcuNaI/maxresdefault.webp

-Step 2: create the placeholder
+Step 2: Create the placeholder

 <div id="ytplaceholder">